oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 First and foremost, you'll need to clone this post's [GitHub repository](https://github.com/oktadeveloper/okta-postgresql-spring-boot-example) that helps you if you have any doubts.
 Carefully selected branches are available to help you on each step of this article if you need any assistance.

 You will also need PostgreSQL to run the tutorial.
-To install and test PostgreSQL I recommend using Docker:
+To install and test PostgreSQL, I recommend using Docker:

 ```bash
 docker pull postgres:11